wilbert2000/wzplayer/Readme.txt

     performance, scaling, DVDNAV support, no setup needed, lots of setup available.
 No support and lots of source...

-    To know how to compile and install wzplayer please read Install.txt.
+    To compile and install wzplayer please read Install.txt.

     Visit the web for updates:
     https://github.com/wilbert2000/wzplayer